Primukherjee/applied-analytics-portfolio/README.md

 # applied-analytics-projects

-This is a collection of applied workforce and business analytics projects exploring employee behavior, revenue concentration, and systemic vulnerabilities using real-world datasets.
+This is a collection of applied workforce and business analytics projects exploring employee retention, performance patterns, organizational data, revenue concentration, and vulnerabilities using real-world datasets.

 ## Projects
 - **01_employee_retention_analysis**